 The teaching policy adopted by the Rectorate is the guideline to which all digitalization measures in teaching can be aligned in the future.
 The teaching policy emphasizes that the University of Stuttgart sees itself as a classroom university, but encourages all its members to actively and creatively participate in the process of digital transformation, thereby achieving the university's goals.

-At the University of Stuttgart, there is great potential for making the management processes more efficient, effective and secure with IT support.
-That is why we are launching the program “Step by Step Toward Digital Processes”, with the aim of gradually introducing lean, low-paper management processes throughout the university.
-On behalf of the Rectorate, the Chancellor and the CIO are acting as sponsors.
-For the time being, the following projects have been launched as part of this program:
+At the University of Stuttgart, there is great potential for making administrative processes more efficient, effective and secure with digital support.
+That is why the program “Step by Step Toward Digital Processes” exists with the goal of gradually introducing lean, low-paper administrative processes throughout the university.
+The Chancellor and the CIO act as clients on behalf of the rectorate.